RetroDECK/ES-DE/HAIKU.md

 ### MAME (Standalone)

-When existing a game the OS screen resolution is sometimes not reset back to its previous state meaning it has to be manually reset to the correct resolution using the operating system's _Screen_ utility.
+When existing a game the OS screen resolution is sometimes not reset back to its previous state meaning it has to be manually set to the correct resolution using the operating system's _Screen_ utility.

 ### melonDS